AaruranE/AaruranE.github.io/grades.md

 ---

 ## Executive Summary
-I am a candidate for a BMath, in Mathematical Physics.
+I am a candidate for a BMath, in Applied Mathematics

-- Cumulative GPA: 88.34 %
-- Current Semester: 4A
+- Current Semester: 4B
 - Expected Completion: April 2019

 ## Scholarships